-The famous tranquillity of the Island of the Gods seems to have escaped this city, which however is a reference point for city life, souvenirs and shopping, especially if you go to the immense Malls of the city.
+The famous tranquility of the Island of the Gods seems to have escaped this city.
+Which however is a reference point for city life, souvenirs and shopping.
+Especially if you go to the immense Malls of the city.

 Isn’t Kuta known for anything else?

 It is actually a well known and appreciated location by tourists from all over the world.
 In particular, it is loved by surfers for its long constant waves.

 We have arrived in the centre of Bali’s tourism and culture.
 We are in the symbolic city of the island that brings together many of the most popular attractions.